 Importing code style from a TSLint configuration file

 GoLand understands some of the TSLint rules described in tslint.json, tslint.yaml, or tslint.yml configuration files and lets you apply them to the TypeScript code style configuration in your project.

-- When you open your project for the first time, GoLand imports the code style from the project tslint.json, tslint.yaml, or tslint.yml automatically.
+When you open your project for the first time, GoLand imports the code style from the project tslint.json, tslint.yaml, or tslint.yml automatically.

-If tslint.json, tslint.yaml, or tslint.yml is updated (manually or from your version control), open it in the editor and choose Apply TSLint Code Style Rules on the context menu: Alternatively, just answer Yes to the "Apply code style from TSLint?" question on top of the file:
+If tslint.json, tslint.yaml, or tslint.yml is updated (manually or from your version control), open it in the editor and choose Apply TSLint Code Style Rules from the context menu.

 GoLand lets you automatically fix some of the issues reported by TSLint.